stormchaserroleplaying/stormchaserRPG/Talents/Warlock/index.md

 You learn the [Find Familiar]() spell and can cast it as a ritual.
 The spell doesn’t count against your number of spells known.

 When you cast the spell, you can choose one of the normal forms for your familiar or one of the following special forms: [imp](), [pseudodragon](), [quasit](), or [sprite]().

-Additionally, when you take the [Strike]() action, you can forgo one of your own attacks to allow your familiar to make one attack with its as a free action.

 #### Pact of the Tome
 Your patron gives you a grimoire called a Book of Shadows.
 When you gain this feature, choose any three cantrips from the arcane or divine list.
 While the book is on your person, you can cast those cantrips at will.
 They don’t count against your number of cantrips known.
 If they don’t appear on the arcan spell list, they are nonetheless arcane spells for you.